GBP Guides

 Why Category Selection Matters So Much

-Despite this, most businesses choose their category during initial GBP setup, spend about 30 seconds on it, and never look at it again.
-That's a mistake worth fixing.
+Despite all of this, most businesses choose their category during initial GBP setup, spend about thirty seconds on it, and never look at it again.
+That is worth fixing.

 Choosing Your Primary Category

-Aligned with your top revenue service.
-If you're a law firm that does mostly personal injury work, "Personal Injury Attorney" will serve you better than "Law Firm."
-If you're an HVAC company, "HVAC Contractor" beats "Contractor."
-Think about what your ideal customer is actually searching for.
+Align it with your highest-revenue service.
+If you run a law firm that does mostly personal injury work, "Personal Injury Attorney" serves you better than "Law Firm."
+If you are an HVAC company, "HVAC Contractor" beats "Contractor."
+Think about what your most profitable customer is actually typing into Google, not about what your business considers itself to be.

-Matching what top competitors use.
-Do a Google search for your most important keyword.
-Look at the businesses in the local pack and check their primary categories (you can see this in their GBP listing).
-If every top-ranking competitor uses a specific category and you're using a different one, that's likely working against you.
+Check what top-ranking competitors are using.
+Search for your most important keyword and look at the businesses in the local pack.
+You can see their primary categories in their GBP listings.
+If every top-ranking competitor in your area uses a specific category and you are using a different one, that gap is likely working against you.
+This is not guesswork; it is the fastest form of category research available to you.

 Secondary Categories

-A practical sweet spot is 3-5 secondary categories that genuinely reflect services you offer.
-Don't add categories for services you don't actually provide - Google can verify this, and misrepresentation can trigger a listing suspension.
+A practical target is 4 to 6 secondary categories that genuinely reflect services you provide.
+Do not add categories for services you do not actually offer.
+Google can and does verify this against your website, reviews, and other signals.
+Misrepresentation can trigger a listing suspension, which is a slow and painful process to recover from.

 When to Change Your Primary Category